EventStore/EventStore/README.md

 If you want to switch to a particular release, you can check out the tag for this particular version.
 For example:
 `git checkout oss-v6.0.0-preview1`

+Read more in the [contribution guidelines](./CONTRIBUTING.md).

+### Proto Changes

+If you update the protos, continuous integration will fail.
+After ensuring the proto change is backwards compatible, please run `./protolock.sh commit` at the root of this repository.